Antoine-Mouster/Projects/README.md

 # Projects
-This Github repository contains some of my dta science, computer vision projects
+This Github repository contains some of my data science and computer vision projects